ncbi/DbGaP-FHIR-API-Docs/README.md

 [low quality and there is not enough of it](https://www.goodreads.com/quotes/4151-there-s-an-old-joke---um-two-elderly-women-are).
 If you report a bug or request a feature, it will probably be overlooked and neglected.

+The CSV download for the interactive concept mapping does not handle quoting correctly.
+You'll need to hand-edit it.

 ## Contact
 If, despite knowing it is nearly equivalent